AI Search Conversion Rates for E-Commerce: Every Data Point in One Place (2025-2026)

 The $1 trillion forecast: McKinsey on agentic commerce

-What the data means for GEO strategy
+What the data actually means for GEO strategy

 1. Prioritize conversion quality over traffic volume

-2. Factor AOV into your models
+2. Put AOV into your models

 3. Build for agentic commerce now